WSRE Public Inspection Files & Policies

 WSRE annually completes an EEO Public File Report in compliance with the Federal Communications Commission's rules.
 This report is posted on the station's website for public access to the information and provides information about vacancies within the past year, along with information about how the vacancies were advertised to assure exposure to diverse groups of job seekers.
 In addition, the report describes the station's participation in job fairs.
 During the last EEO reporting period two vacant positions were filled with minority applicants.

-Station management will continue to arrange for annual diversity training for all management and staff.
+Station management will continue to arrange for annual diversity training for all management and staff to stress the importance of equal opportunity.

-The goal of the station regarding hiring is to strive to hire qualified applicants who represent the diverse nature of the population that it serves.
+The goal of the station regarding hiring is to strive to hire qualified applicants and ensure that members of diverse populations served by the station receive full and fair consideration for all employment opportunities.

-Additionally, Pensacola State College maintains a Coordinator of Diversity Initiatives position.
-The duties for the position include, among other things, developing special programs targeted to cultural diversity and minority programming with WSRE-TV, and coordinating with Human Resources and Budget Managers, including WSRE-TV, regarding their recruitment of minority faculty and staff.
-This position provides for an employee who has responsibilities specifically targeted at increasing diversity at Pensacola State College and WSRE.
+Additionally, Pensacola State College maintains a Director, Community and Special Initiatives position.
+The duties for the position include, among other things, developing special programs targeted to ensure programming that appeals to all segments of the station’s diverse viewership, and coordinating with Human Resources and Budget Managers, including WSRE-TV, regarding their efforts to make minority applicants aware of faculty and staff positions open for hiring.
+This position provides for an employee who has responsibilities specifically targeted at increasing diversity at Pensacola State College and WSRE by increasing awareness of the opportunities available to all members of the community, including minorities and diverse populations.

 Online Public File Carriage Statement